juliangut/slim-routing/README.md

 # slim-routing

-Annotation and configuration based Slim framework routing
+A replacement for Slim's router that adds annotation and configuration based routing as well as expands the possibilities of your route callbacks by handling return types

 Thanks to this library, instead of configuring routes by hand one by one and including them into Slim's router you can create mapping files that define and structure your routes and let them be included into the router.

 If you're familiar with how Doctrine defines entities mappings you'll feel at home with slim-routing because much as how Doctrine does route mappings are defined either

-* On class annotations (in controllers)
+* On class annotations (in controller classes)
 * In routing definition files, currently supported in PHP, Json, XML and YAML

 > Routing gathering and compilation can be quite a heavy load process depending on how many classes/files and routes are defined.
 For this reason it's advised to always use [Slim's router cache](https://www.slimframework.com/docs/objects/application.html#slim-default-settings) on production applications and invalidate cache on deployment

+Route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseTypeInterface` responses that will be later transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you decouple view from controller

 ## Installation